youngnickm/Capstone_404/README.md

 # Capstone_404
-This repository contains all code related to STT.
+This branch contains all code and information related to STT.